-of the active platforms rotate relative to stationary sensors, the control kinematics to map the errors in the frame of the active platform is complex.
+The continuous rotation of the spindle introduces gyroscopic effects that can affect the system dynamics.
+As actuators of the active platforms rotate relative to stationary sensors, the control kinematics to map the errors in the frame of the active platform is complex.
 But perhaps the most significant challenge is the wide variation in payload mass (1 kg up to 50 kg) that the system must accommodate.
 Designing for robustness against large payload variations typically necessitates larger stability margins, which can compromise achievable performance.
-Consequently, highperformance positioning stages often work with well-characterized payload, as seen in systems like wafer-scanners or atomic force microscopes.
+Consequently, high-performance positioning stages often work with well-characterized payload, as seen in systems like wafer-scanners or atomic force microscopes.

 Furthermore, unlike many systems where the active stage and sample are significantly lighter than the underlying coarse stages, the NASS payload mass can be substantially greater than the mass of the micro-station's top stage.
-This leads to strong dynamic coupling between the active platform and the micro-station structure, resulting in a more complex Multi Inputs Multi Outputs (MIMO) system with significant cross-talk between axes.
+This leads to strong dynamic coupling between the active platform and the micro-station structure, resulting in a more complex multi-inputs multi-outputs (MIMO) system with significant cross-talk between axes.